PriyankaM06091994/Big-Data-Systems-and-Int-Analytics/Project-Emergency Calls Data Pipeline/README.md

 ## Streamlit

-Reference Folder: Streamlit/
+:file_folder: **Reference Folder:** Streamlit/

-* Run the streamlit app using command streamlit run streamlit.py
+* Run the streamlit app using command `streamlit run streamlit.py`
-* You can access the app from your browser on https://localhost:8501
+* You can access the locally app from your browser on `https://localhost:8501`

 ## Black Box Unit Testing Using Pytest